 Cyber security for remote workers during the coronavirus lockdown

-Many organisations have put measures in place to let their staff work at home during the COVID-19 lockdown.
+Many organisations put measures in place to let their staff work at home during the COVID-19 lockdown.

 However, there are security issues with working remotely.